Kirsten Anderson | Founder/Director

 So Creatura is me, but it is also everyone who supports us, who offers time, money, or resources to make a difference and stop the juggernaut of wildlife destruction.
 I hope you’ll be part of our Creatura and join us on this great and beautiful journey.

 Creatura Team Members

-Raised in Ohio, with a background in Fine Arts, Travel, Nature, and Wildlife, Chris traveled extensively working primarily in Hotels and Hospitality to fund his passion for Adventure Travel.
+Raised in Ohio, with a background in Fine Arts, Travel, Nature, and Wildlife, Chris traveled extensively working primarily in hotels and hospitality to fund his passion for adventure travel.
 He settled in Creede, Colorado for 5 years - the perfect place for nature lovers, artists, and adventurous folks.
 Colorado has a sense of community like nowhere else, and as a small business operator and co-owner of a restaurant, it was a pleasure for Chris to be part of it; while there he completed training for Wildfire Protection and Firefighting.
-After selling the restaurant Chris traveled again to Australia and eventually to Africa to follow his passions and ambitions in Tourism and Conservation for over 8 years.
-He recently completed the construction and development of a new Lodge and Conservation Trust adjacent to the spectacular Nairobi National Park in Kenya.
-Chris continues to guide private safaris in Africa and the Southwest USA, and is working with Creatura to provide entertaining and informative travel opportunities for donors wishing to support Creatura while traveling to see conservation efforts that work.
+After selling the restaurant Chris traveled again to Australia and eventually to Africa to follow his passions and ambitions in both tourism and conservation for over 12 years.
+He recently completed the construction and development of a new Lodge and Conservation Trust adjacent to the spectacular Nairobi National Park in Kenya as well as developing projects in the Olderkesi Conservancy with African Wildlife Foundation.
+Chris continues to guide private safaris in Africa to the top camps, lodges, and locales, and is working with Creatura to provide entertaining and informative travel opportunities for donors wishing to support Creatura while traveling to see conservation efforts that work.